teodorplop/Nerdvana-TicTacToe/README.md

 # TicTacToe
-TicTacToe template built using Unity and C#.
+TicTacToe built using Unity and C#.
 Used in an introduction to Unity course for high school students.